-Hope Secondary

-2023 - 2024

-COURSE SELECTION HANDBOOK

-The purpose of this document is:

-Should you wish to discuss any aspect of this booklet or your son's or daughter's program, please contact either of our counsellors: Ms. Wilkins (erin.wilkins@sd78.bc.ca) Mr. Relland (bruce.relland@sd78.bc.ca) or call us at 604-869-9971. ^{} to give students and parents the necessary information for proper course planning at every grade level. ^{} to share important information for our Grade 10, 11 and 12 students regarding graduation requirements.
+Hope Secondary 2024 - 2025 COURSE SELECTION HANDBOOK The purpose of this document is: - to give students and parents the necessary information for proper course planning at every grade level. - to share important information for our Grade 10, 11 and 12 students regarding graduation requirements.
+Should you wish to discuss any aspect of your teen's program, please get in touch with either of our counsellors: Ms. Wilkins (erin.wilkins@sd78.bc.ca) Mr. Relland (bruce.relland@sd78.bc.ca) or call us at 604-869-9971.
 POINTS TO REMEMBER: